-Field Hygiene: Intersection of Training, Readiness, Leadership and Caring for Soldiers by MAJ Robert W. Stillings Jr.
+Field Hygiene:

-Field hygiene for the most part is an individual Soldier responsibility.
-Not to be conflated with field sanitation or handwashing before chow, field hygiene often occurs as the fourth priority of work.
-However, it frequently consists of hoping to have time to brush your teeth and shaving with uncomfortably cold water - primarily so the command sergeant major does not find you unshaven in the field.
-These activities normally take place after three hours of sleep, while your meal-ready-to-eat is heating up and just before the range or training area goes hot.
+The Intersection of Training, Readiness, Leadership, and Caring for Soldiers

-This scenario reflects reality for many of our Soldiers in a high-operational-tempo training environment; it is also hospitalizing our Soldiers.
-Relegating field hygiene to an afterthought unnecessarily reduces readiness, degrades training value and undermines Army senior leaders who prioritize preserving our No. 1 resource, the Soldier.
+MAJ ROBERT W. STILLINGS JR.

+For the most part, field hygiene is an individual Soldier responsibility.
+Not to be simply conflated with field sanitation or handwashing before chow, field hygiene often occurs as the fourth priority of work.
+It frequently consists of hoping to have time to brush your teeth and shaving with uncomfortably cold water, primarily so the command sergeant major does not find you unshaven in the field.
+These activities normally take place after three hours of sleep while your Meal, Ready to Eat (MRE) is heating up and just before the range or training area goes hot.
+This scenario reflects reality for many of our Soldiers in a high operations tempo (OPTEMPO) training environment; it is also hospitalizing our Soldiers.
+Relegating field hygiene to an afterthought unnecessarily reduces readiness, degrades training value, and undermines Army senior leaders who prioritize preserving our #1 resource, the Soldier.
 While tough, realistic training is a top priority, simple solutions can dissolve the fictitious zero-sum game that has been created between tough, realistic training and Soldier well-being.

-I'm interested as an Army leader in addressing this subject for the protection of our Soldiers - and because it almost cost my life.
+As an Army leader, I am interested in addressing this subject for the protection of our Soldiers - and because it almost cost my life.
+In March 2019, I was part of National Training Center (NTC) Rotation 19-05 at Fort Irwin, CA. I began experiencing symptoms on Training Day 11, and within four hours I was evacuated to Weed Army Community Hospital with a 104-degree temperature.
+Within 12 hours, I became septic and needed emergency surgery.
+The on-call Army surgeon saved my life.1 I was infected with Necrotizing Fasciitis (flesh-eating bacteria) - accompanied by its 30-percent fatality rate.2 I was air transferred to a civilian hospital and underwent multiple surgeries and operations, including a skin graft.
+My chain of command was incredibly supportive.
+The brigade commander personally ensured my wife was on an airplane within 12 hours out of fear I would not recover.
+For 17 days I was an inpatient, being treated with three of the strongest intravenous antibiotics available.
+In the end I survived, with permanent disability in my dominant hand.
+I was fortunate; that same year one service member died and another lost his leg from the same bacterial threat.3-4

-I was part of National Training Center (NTC) Rotation 19-05 in March 2019.
-I began experiencing symptoms on Training Day 11, and within four hours I was evacuated to Weed Army Community Hospital, Fort Irwin, CA, with a 104-degree fever.
-Within 12 hours I became septic and needed emergency surgery.
-The on-call Army surgeon saved my life.
-I was infected with necrotizing fasciitis (flesh-eating bacteria) - accompanied by its 30-percent fatality rate.
-I was air-transferred to a civilian hospital and underwent multiple surgeries and operations, including a skin graft.
+The above photos show the author's finger following initial surgery (36 hours after first symptom); 24 hours later, after arrival at Sunrise Hospital in Las Vegas; 10 days later, before final surgery, debridement, and skin graft; and then two hours following another surgery and skin graft.

-Figure 1.
-Chronology of the author's bout with flesh-eating bacteria.
-Far left: Following initial surgery, 36 hours after first symptom.
-Left: 24 hours later, upon arrival at Sunrise Hospital, Las Vegas, NV.
-Right: 10 days later, before final surgery, debridement and skin graft.
-Far right: two hours following surgery and skin graft.
-(Far left photo courtesy of Dr. P.J.
-Chandler.
-Others: Family photos)
+(The first photo is courtesy of Dr. P.J.
+Chandler; other photos are courtesy of author.)